 In 2011, a purported derivative action was filed on behalf of the Employee Retirement System of the Commonwealth of Puerto Rico ("System") against over 40 defendants, including UBS PR, which was named in connection with its underwriting and consulting services.
 Plaintiffs alleged that defendants violated their purported fiduciary duties and contractual obligations in connection with the issuance and underwriting of approximately USD 3 billion of bonds by the System in 2008 and sought damages of over USD 800 million.
-Defendants' motion to dismiss is pending.
-In September 2016, the System announced its intention to join the action as a plaintiff.
+In December 2016, the court granted the System's request to join the action as a plaintiff, but ordered that plaintiffs must file an amended complaint.
+In March 2017, the court denied defendants' motion to dismiss the amended complaint.

 Also, in 2013, an SEC Administrative Law Judge dismissed a case brought by the SEC against two UBS executives, finding no violations.
 The charges had stemmed from the SEC's investigation of UBS's sale of closed-end funds in 2008 and 2009, which UBS settled in 2012.
-Beginning in 2012, two federal class action complaints, which were subsequently consolidated, were filed against various UBS entities, certain of the funds, and certain members of UBS PR senior management, seeking damages for investor losses in the funds during the period from January 2008 through May 2012 based on allegations similar to those in the SEC action.
-In September 2016, the court denied plaintiffs' motion for class certification.
+Beginning in 2012, two federal class action complaints, which were subsequently consolidated, were filed against various UBS entities, certain of the funds and certain members of UBS PR senior management, seeking damages for investor losses in the funds during the period from January 2008 through May 2012 based on allegations similar to those in the SEC action.
+In 2016, the court denied plaintiffs' motion for class certification.
+In March 2017, the US Court of Appeals for the First Circuit denied plaintiffs' petition seeking permission to bring an interlocutory appeal challenging the denial of their motion for class certification.

-In 2015, Puerto Rico's Governor stated that the Commonwealth was unable to meet its obligations.
-Certain agencies and public corporations of the Commonwealth have defaulted on certain interest payments beginning in August 2015 and continuing in 2016, culminating in the default on almost all principal and interest payments due on the Commonwealth's general obligation debt in July 2016.
-The Governor has passed a series of executive orders that divert funds from issuers of Commonwealth debt to pay for essential services, as opposed to making debt payments, and stay any action to enforce creditors' rights.
-As a result, additional payment defaults are expected to occur going forward.
-In June 2016, the federal Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA") created an Oversight Board with power to oversee Puerto Rico's finances and to restructure its debt.
-In September 2016, President Obama appointed the seven members of the Oversight Board and a stay was implemented with respect to any action aimed at enforcing creditors' rights on any Puerto Rico bonds.
-These events, further defaults, any further legislative action to create a legal means of restructuring Commonwealth obligations or to impose additional oversight on the Commonwealth's finances, or any restructuring of the Commonwealth's obligations, may increase the number of claims against UBS concerning Puerto Rico securities, as well as potential damages sought.
+Beginning in 2015, agencies and public corporations of the Commonwealth of Puerto Rico (Commonwealth) have defaulted on certain interest payments, and in 2016, the Commonwealth defaulted on payments on its general obligation debt.
+Executive orders of the Governor that have diverted funds to pay for essential services instead of debt payments and stayed any action to enforce creditors' rights on the Puerto Rico bonds continue to be in effect.
+In 2016, US federal legislation created an oversight board with power to oversee Puerto Rico's finances and to restructure its debt.
+The oversight board is authorized to impose, and has imposed, a stay on exercise of creditors' rights.
+These events, further defaults, any further legislative action to create a legal means of restructuring Commonwealth obligations or to impose additional oversight on the Commonwealth's finances, or any restructuring of the Commonwealth's obligations may increase the number of claims against UBS concerning Puerto Rico securities, as well as potential damages sought.

-UBS's balance sheet at 30 September 2016 reflected provisions with respect to matters described in this item 4 in amounts that UBS believes to be appropriate under the applicable accounting standard.
-As in the case of other matters for which UBS has established provisions, the future outflow of resources in respect of such matters cannot be determined with certainty based on currently available information, and accordingly may ultimately prove to be substantially greater (or may be less) than the provisions that UBS has recognized.
+UBS's balance sheet at 31 March 2017 reflected provisions with respect to matters described in this item 4 in amounts that UBS believes to be appropriate under the applicable accounting standard.
+As in the case of other matters for which UBS has established provisions, the future outflow of resources in respect of such matters cannot be determined with certainty based on currently available information and accordingly may ultimately prove to be substantially greater (or may be less) than the provisions that UBS has recognized.